mydavid66/D3-project/README.md

 Thanks!
 There are plenty of ways you can help!

 ### Report issues
-Check project and report your issue [here](https://github.com/AliMD/ParsEngCo/issues)
+Check project and report your issue [here](https://github.com/D3-project)

-1. **Report your Idea**
-  If you have a any idea about design, programming, technology and other, please open an issue.

-1. **Ask any question**
-  If you're one of my students and want to upgrade your skills, you can ask any question.

-Good pull requests — patches, improvements, new features — are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.

 ## All rights reserved ###
 Please note that  Webfa.ws  is a curated site and that we reserve the right to refuse any listing for any reason.